sreejithuvt/pleuston/README.md

 ## Features

-This repository houses Pleuston, the reference web app for consumers to explore, download, and publish data assets within the Ocean Protocol network.
+This repository houses _Pleuston_, the reference web app for consumers to explore, download, and publish data assets within the Ocean Protocol network.

-- Connect to all required Ocean Protocol components: Keeper, Provider, and BigchainDB
+- Connect to all required Ocean Protocol components: _Keeper_ & _Provider_
 - Register and publish data assets
 - Explore, buy, and download data assets

-Pleuston is a single page React app, initially bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app), but ejected from it.
+_Pleuston_ is a single page React app, initially bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app), but ejected from it.

 ## Prerequisites